mnestorov/wp-snippets/README.md

 **How to Implement:**

-1. Create a file named robots.txt
+1. Create a file named **_robots.txt_**.
-2. Copy and paste the snippet above to the file
+2. Copy and paste the snippet above to the file.
-3. Switch the placeholder information with your unique address and save the file
+3. Switch the placeholder information with your unique address and save the file.
-4. Drop the file in your root directory for your website
+4. Drop the file in your root directory for your website.

 ## Simple .htaccess for WordPress